-Starting a manufacturing operation in a new country can be a daunting task because it requires a deeper understanding of a foreign country's laws, infrastructure and beyond.
-In addition to working with a shelter services company that can help navigate these details, manufacturers should educate themselves on key details about their manufacturing location.
+Starting a manufacturing operation in a new country can be a daunting task because it requires a deeper understanding of that country's laws, infrastructure and culture, to name a few.
+It is important for companies to to understand Mexican regulations and standards when it comes to establishing an operation.

-Manufacturing in Mexico is rife with benefits.
-Participation in NAFTA, affordable and skilled labor, advanced infrastructure and an ideal location to key markets in North and South America are just a few advantages.
-For businesses considering transitioning entirely or expanding to Mexico, it is important to understand the main Mexican governmental agencies that regulate manufacturing in the country.
-There are six all businesses should be aware of:
+For businesses considering transitioning entirely or expanding to Mexico, knowing the main Mexican governmental agencies that regulate manufacturing in the country helps make operation processes easier.
+There are six agencies all businesses should be aware of:

 1. Department of Foreign Ministry

 The Mexican Department of Foreign Ministry explains its mission and vision are to deepen the country's economic, political, cultural and cooperative affairs with other countries.
 This governmental organization is largely responsible for maintaining diplomatic relations with countries in order to foster offshoring within its borders.

 This department is especially important to manufacturers, as Mexico's workforce is one of the country's main draws for the sector.
 It is involved in implementing labor laws that protect Mexican workers and ensuring Mexican citizens have access to manufacturing jobs.

 The Department of the Treasury is responsible for issues of finance and economy surrounding manufacturing in Mexico.
 This organization will be largely involved in ensuring the legality of goods as well as compliance from manufacturers.
 For example, in the past, the U.S. Department of Treasury worked with Mexico's Department of the treasury as well as other governing bodies to improve tax compliance.